 AMI College Faculty Program

-AMI’s College Faculty consist of faculty members that currently teach at prestigious colleges & universities around Chicago.
-These professors are for serious minded and more advanced players.
-Current availability is in piano, violin, viola and guitar lessons, with respective focus in classical, jazz, and world music.
+AMI’s College Faculty is comprised of faculty members who currently teach at prestigious colleges & universities around Chicago.
+This program is intended for serious minded and more advanced players.
+Current availability is for piano, trumpet, violin, viola and guitar lessons, with respective focus in classical, jazz, and world music.

 Remus Badea – Violin/Viola

 Remus Badea (Violin/Viola Professor at Elmhurst College) has studied with notable teachers such as Mihaela Ashkenazi of the Chicago Symphony Orchestra.
 While growing up in Chicago, he performed regularly with many different orchestras as a member and concertmaster, chamber musician, and solo performer.

 After graduating high school from the Chicago Academy for the Arts, he received his Bachelor and Masters of Music from the Univ. of Cincinnati-College Conservatory of Music(CCM) in Violin Performance while under full scholarship, where he studied under world-renowned violin teachers Dorothy Delay of Julliard, Won-Bin Yim and Piotr Milewski.
 Read more >>

 Tomás Gueglio Saccone, from Buenos Aires, Argentina holds a BA from the Facultad de Artes y Ciencias Musicales de la Universidad Católica Argentina, a Masters from the Setnor School of Music in Syracuse University, and a PhD in composition at the University of Chicago where he has taught for several years.
 He worked as as a session guitar player for performances and recordings in a varied array of genres such as rock, pop, jazz, and tango.
 Read more >>